By Sam Shah, 3 April 2019

 I also see technology being introduced into existing single services in the system e.g. 111, 999, emergency departments (a service-centric view), rather than designing technology to improve a patient’s experience and outcomes, which can span multiple channels and services (a patient-centric view).

 We need to design our future NHS in a way that is as citizen centric as the one started in 1948.
 We have no shortage of vision, ambition and good ideas.
 But we need to make some hard choices about what to focus on and where to prioritise our efforts.
-This is why we have started a user-centred research and service design project working with NHS England and NHS Digital.
+This is why we have started a user-centred research and service design project working with NHS England and NHS Digital (urgent and emergency care).
 This will help us identify opportunities where digital (tools, channels, technology, data, ways of working) has the potential to make most impact on patient and staff experience, improving outcomes and creating system efficiencies in urgent and emergency care.

 One of the goals in the NHS Long Term Plan is to design and reduce pressure on emergency services.
 Working in partnership with FutureGov our multi-disciplinary team will give us the potential to reframe how we think about opportunities for data and technology to deliver better care and to relieve system pressures and reduce the friction in urgent and emergency care.
 We will map the end-to-end patient and staff experience, identifying where digital can make the most impact and bring the future vision to life through prototypes.
 We want to immerse ourselves into the lived experience of patients and staff to work out what it is they really need, their touchpoints in the health system and synthesise key pain points so we can better design and deliver urgent and emergency care services around individuals.
 To make this a reality we will triangulate qualitative research, data science and desk research.